Thermal

 TimberTight U-Values

-A U-value is a calculation of the heat loss through the fabric of the building measured in W/m/(m2k).
-It’s calculated by adding together the thermal resistances of the materials within each building element.
+A U-value measures the rate of heat loss through the fabric of the building, expressed in W/m²K.
+We calculate U-values by adding together the thermal resistance of the materials within each building element.

 TimberTight Air Tightness

-As part of the SAP assessment, an air tightness target will be set, which is measured in air changes per hour with a pressure difference between internal and external of 50 Pascals.
+As part of the SAP assessment, an air tightness target is set.
+This is measured in air changes per hour (ACH) at a 50 Pascal pressure difference between the inside and outside.

 TimberTight Thermal Bridging